• My Story

 Eating high amounts of protein is crucial to successful weight loss.
 Whether you eat beans, lean animal protein or dairy, focusing on the right foods following gastric bypass will help you to stay on track and remain on the losers bench.

-Speak To A Dietician
+Speak to a Dietician

 Your bariatric team will have a dietician on hand to give you their expert advice and support.
 Speak to them about any concerns or struggles you may be having with slider foods, they are there to help!